phosfuldev/phos_website/_posts/2024-07-18-my-rudimentary-understanding-of-psych-abolition.md

 - Started from real needs of people not being met and real harm people experienced
 - Legitimising and uplifting lived experience and lived wisdoms, while critically examining the trust we give to institutions and structures established without us
-- Holding power and people in power accountable - when you have power, you have responsibility.
+- **Holding power and people in power accountable** - when you have power, you have responsibility.
 The higher the power disparity, the bigger the responsibility.
-- Build power outside of existing systems, instead of trying to gain power within - this doesn’t mean the 2nd kind of work is looked down upon (that depends on how each individual practice psych abolition, it’s not universal I think)
+- Build power outside of existing systems, instead of trying to gain power within - this doesn’t mean the 2nd kind of work is discouraged or looked down upon (that depends on how each individual practice psych abolition, it’s not universal I think)
 - Autonomy first
 - Forced care is not good care
 - Education, informed consent, and empowerment
-- People know the best about themselves, or can be informed and empowered to be the person that best know themselves (this is only due to intentional disempowerment and confusion thru the systems; I believe naturally/without outside influence, we do understand our experiences & ourselves; and without such a sick world, there won’t be so many things we experience that doesn’t make sense but we have to make sense somehow)
+- **People are expert of themselves**, or can be informed and empowered to be the expert of themselves (this is only due to intentional disempowerment and confusion thru the systems; I believe naturally/without outside influence, we do understand our experiences & ourselves; and without such a sick world, there won’t be so many things we experience that doesn’t make sense but we have to make sense somehow)
 - Peer expertise & peer care
 - Prevention more than reaction
 - Improving accessibility of care